Table of Contents

 This page shows the status of the attached extension as a Mosaic Palette 2 for multi-filament printing.

-You’ll find several printer settings.
-This page is divided into three sections.
+You’ll find several printer settings and web control.
+This page is divided into five sections.

-The first tab is for General, where you can check the printer firmware for updates (and check it for updates), change the Device name, set a password to access the Web interface (Access password), and set the intensity (Brightness) at which the printer light should switch on and when it should switch off (Timeout).
+The first tab is for General, where you can check the printer firmware for updates (check for updates), change the Device name (Name), set a password to access the Web interface (Access password), and set the intensity (Brightness) at which the printer light should switch on and when it should switch off (Timeout).

 Be sure to save any changes to the settings by clicking the Apply Settings button.